Biànca

 ‘GUARDIAN’ 2024

 Antonia Perricone-Mrljak paints with memory in motion — her expressive, gestural canvases inviting personal reflection through layered colour and mark-making.
-Rooted in her Italian heritage and shaped by the landscapes of Aotearoa, Mrljak’s work blurs the line between painting and drawing, creating rhythmic, emotionally charged surfaces.
+Rooted in her Italian heritage and shaped by the landscapes of Australia, Mrljak’s work blurs the line between painting and drawing, creating rhythmic, emotionally charged surfaces.
 Her first solo show sold out entirely, and with upcoming presentations in Sydney, her star is firmly on the rise.

 Discover Antonia’s works here.